erieoutingclub/erieoutingclub.github.io/membershipmeeting.md

-## The Event Planning Meeting will be Sunday, March 22 from 1:00 p.m to 4:00 p.m at the Unitarian Universalist Church<br><br>
+## The Event Planning Meeting & Potluck meal- (bring a food dish to share).
+This meeting will be Sunday, March 22 from 1:00 p.m to 4:00 p.m at the Unitarian Universalist Church<br><br>